Vnposhti/RAG_Models/PDF_Query_using_langchain_google_genai/ReadME.md

 - Generates answers to user queries with Google GenAI's gemini-2.0-flash-exp model.
 - Provides a simple and interactive user interface built with Streamlit.

+### Live Demo
+You can access the live Streamlit application at the following link: [PDF Query System using LangChain and Google Generative AI](https://ragmodels-langchain-goooglegenai-pdfquery.streamlit.app/)

 ### 💡 Usage
 **Upload a PDF:**
 Use the file uploader to upload a PDF document containing the information you want to process.